AvarianKnight/pma-voice/README.md

 | voice_externalPort           |   none  | The external port to use                                      | string       |
 | voice_debugMode              |   0     | Enables the debug prints (currently doesn't really do anything, need to add more debugs) | string       |

+### Aces
+pma-voice comes with a built in /mute command, in order to allow your staff to use it you will have to grand them the ace!

+Example:
+`add_ace group.superadmin command.mute allow;`

+This would only allow the superadmin group to mute players.

 ### Exports